Germany wins world open-water relay, Italy 2nd and US 3rd

 Brazil's team finished fourth, Australia was fifth and France, Netherlands, Hungary, China and Russia rounded out the top 10 of the 21 countries in the race.

-The open water races conclude Friday with the men's and women's 25-kilometer races, both non-Olympic events.
+The open water races conclude Friday with the men's and women's 25-kilometre races, both non-Olympic events.